chef/chef-vault/KNIFE_EXAMPLES.md

 ## vault

-knife vault *\<command\>* VAULT ITEM VALUES
+    knife vault SUBCOMMAND VAULT ITEM VALUES

 These are the commands that are used to take data in JSON format and encrypt that data into chef-vault style encrypted data bags in chef.

-* Vault - This is the name of the vault in which to store the encrypted item.
+* vault - This is the name of the vault in which to store the encrypted item.
 This is analogous to a chef data bag name
-* Item - The name of the item going in to the vault.
+* item - The name of the item going in to the vault.
 This is analogous to a chef data bag item id
-* Values - This is the JSON clear text data to be stored in the vault encrypted.
+* values - This is the JSON clear text data to be stored in the vault encrypted.
 This is analogous to a chef data bag item data

 ## vault commands